MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Related work

-\textbf{Pointset-based methods} directly use point cloud data as input~\cite{liang2019pointnetgpd,mousavian20196,gualtieri2016high}.
-One of the biggest bottlenecks with these approaches is the execution time and sensitivity to calibration errors.
-Unlike these methods, our approach generates three virtual depth images of the object, and then generates grasp synthesis for the obtained object's views.
+Other approaches in this category use point cloud data directly~\cite{liang2019pointnetgpd,mousavian20196,gualtieri2016high}.
+One of the biggest bottlenecks with these approaches is the execution time and sensitivity to point cloud resolution.
+Unlike these methods, our approach generates virtual depth images of the object, and then generates grasp synthesis for the obtained object's views.

-\textbf{View-based approaches} receive a depth image as the input of network.
-For instance, DexNet~\cite{mahler2017dex} and QT-Opt~\cite{kalashnikov2018qt} learn only top-down grasping based on images from a fixed static camera.
-GG-CNN~\cite{morrison2018closing}, DexNet~\cite{mahler2017dex}, and QT-Opt~\cite{kalashnikov2018qt}, generate a grasp map per scene.
-Unlike these approaches, our approach generates a grasp synthesis map per object.
-Furthermore, these approaches only work for top-down camera-settings and have mainly focused on solving 4DoF grasping, where the gripper is forced to approach objects from above.
+\textbf{View-based methods:} As an input to the network, some approaches use depth images.
+For instance, DexNet~\cite{mahler2017dex} and QT-Opt~\cite{kalashnikov2018qt} learn only top-down grasping based on depth images from a fixed static camera.
+Morrison et al.~\cite{morrison2018closing} proposed the Generative Grasping CNN (GG-CNN), a small neural network, which generates pixel-wise grasp configurations for a given depth image.
+Kumra et. al.,~\cite{kumra2020antipodal} developed GR-ConvNet, a \textit{large} deep network that generates pixel-wise grasp configurations for input RGB and depth data.
+While GR-ConvNet performed well on public grasp datasets, changing illumination and brightness affect its performance.
+Our approach predicts grasp configurations for each object, whereas the reviewed approaches generate grasp maps per scene.
+As we compute the grasp configuration in the object reference frame, the grasp prediction is independent of the camera pose while all reviewed approaches are highly dependent on the camera viewpoint (top-down view).
+Additionally, all the reviewed view-based approaches only work for top-down camera settings and are mainly focused on solving 4DoF grasping, which forces the gripper to approach objects from above.
 The major drawbacks of these approaches are inevitably restricted ways to interact with objects.
 Moreover, the robot is not able to immediately generalize to different task configurations without extensive retraining.
 We tackle these problems by proposing a multi-view approach for object grasping in highly crowded scenarios.

-More recent approaches receive 3D representation of an object, e.g., in the form of point cloud, and generate multiple views of the object.
-Our work belongs to this category.
-These approaches appear to be most effective in 3D object recognition and grasping, as shown by \cite{kanezaki2018rotationnet,qi2016volumetric,shi2015deeppano,mahler2017dex,morrison2018closing,zeng2017multi,yan2018learning,de2016robotfusion}.
-In these approaches, 2D images are extracted from the point cloud of the object by projecting the object’s points onto 2D planes.
-The obtained view is then fed to a CNN to generate grasp syntheses.
-Finally, the robot executes the highest-ranked grasp~\cite{mahler2017dex}.
-Most of the approaches take a very long time to sample and rank grasp candidates individually~\cite{lenz2015deep,mahler2017dex}.
-Unlike our approach, these approaches are used in open-loop control scenarios and are not suitable for real-time applications.
+We show that our model can be trained on small grasp dataset in an end-to-end manner and performed on both simulations and real-world data without any further fine-tuning.